 - Get emergency medical help or call 911 if you have a severe reaction.

-The severity and characteristics for a rash from poison ivy may vary from person to person.
+The severity and characteristics of a rash from poison ivy may vary from person to person.
 The worst symptoms are often seen during days 4 to 7 after coming in contact with the plant.
 The rash may last for 1 to 3 weeks.

 - Stay out of areas where you know poison ivy can be.

-- Wear long pants, a long sleeve shirt, boots, and gloves when entering any area where poison ivy can be.
+- Wear long pants, a long-sleeve shirt, boots, and gloves when entering any area where poison ivy can be.
 The less skin exposed the better.

 - If exposed, wash the skin as soon as possible.
 If you get most of the oils off quickly it will help to limit the rash.